 The Treasurer shall:

-e. organize and operate such “pooled expense” arrangements as may be authorized by the Executive Committee;
+c. organize and expedite the payment for such “pooled expense” arrangements as may be authorized by the Executive Committee;

-g. prepare and present financial statements to the Executive at each of its meetings.
+f. prepare and present financial statements to the Executive at each of its meetings;

 SECTION VI – Past President